Measurement of the ($\pi^-$, Ar) total hadronic cross section at the LArIAT experiment: Results

 \section{Results}

 Figure~\ref{fig:epsart} shows the measured ($\pi^-$, Ar) total hadronic cross section, for scattering angles greater than 5~degrees, as calculated according to Eq.~\ref{eq:C} in the 100-700~MeV kinetic energy range.
 Table~\ref{tab:XSsummary} summarizes the cross section as a function of kinetic energy and the associated total uncertainty; it also reports the recorded fluxes, beamline background corrections, and the corrections due to pion track reconstruction effects.
-The lower bound of the kinetic energy range was chosen to eliminate the physical backgrounds of pion decay at rest and pion capture.
+The lower bound of the kinetic energy range was chosen to eliminate physical backgrounds due to non-hadronic interactions such as pion decay at rest and pion capture.
 Since both of these processes occur at rest, a kinetic energy cut-off of 100~MeV completely eliminates them.